staujd02/billable-call-bucket/README.md

 ![bill-me-graphic](https://user-images.githubusercontent.com/20073760/161642146-43aa982e-d43f-4459-9c09-a02e303eab65.png)

 ## Application Journey
 This application was built for a nurse who had to report their phone calls.
 I literally spent hours trying to find an app that could simply record call information.
 Couldn't find one, so what's a dev to do?
 I built one - and - now it's time to share it.
-It's free, and open-source (obvioulsy, since we're here).
+It's free, and open-source (obviously, since we're here).
 BUT, I do accept donations as a humble thank-you-so-much-this-saved-me-senseless-hours-of-handwriting-notes.

 #### Intent
 Bill Me is an open-source app designed to help you take notes and keep track of your device's phone call records with your clients.
 If you need to track your business phone calls on your mobile device for the purpose of billing or exporting a record of those calls later, this app was built for you.